 What Issues You Could Face?

-The system is not perfect all times.
-Especially with iOS 12, many users have experienced issues with the continuity camera for various reasons.
+The system is not perfect all times, many users have experienced issues with the continuity camera for various reasons.
 When trying to take picture or scan document, you will see error like below saying “Could not import from iPhone – The device is timed out”.

 Sometimes you will also see “Wi-Fi is not enabled on the device” even though you have a proper wireless connection.